 Any visiting personnel requiring reimbursement for expenses incurred or for a paid honorarium during official University business must fill out a Visiting Personnel Form.
-Please find this form on the FSR page and refer them to the Assistant to the Dean if they need assistance.
+Please find this form on the FSR page.
+The form can be sent electronically, via DocuSign, from the Big Red Business Center.
+Please contact the Business Manager with their contact information and the amount of payment/reimbursement.